From 1798, for the next 30 years or so, Bloomfield House was occupied by Arthur and Theodosia Crawford and their children.

 David Gordon also re-established Lismood Church of Ireland Parish.

-Read more of the Gordon family background on the PRONI website here
+Read more of the Gordon family background on the PRONI website here.

 Another of Arthur's associates, unsurprisingly, was his brother-in-law John Turnly - sometimes spelled 'Turnley' - (married to Theodosia Crawford's sister Jane).
 Both John (1764-1841) and his brother Francis (1765-1845) are listed as matriculating at Glasgow University.
 Their parents, who lived in Newtownards, were Francis Turnly (1735-1801) and Catherine Black.

+Francis Turnly, jun., worked in China from 1796 to 1801 for the East India Company, returning with a fortune of £70,000 (which some commentators have equated to £5,000,000 in today's money).
+On his return from China, he moved into Richmond Lodge, Knocknagoney, Co.
+Down.
 In 1804 he married Dorothea Emilia Rochfort, daughter of John Rochfort (a former High Sheriff of Co.
 Carlow) and Dorothea Burgh.
 He bought Drumnasole House, near Garronpoint, Co.
 Antrim in 1808 and rebuilt the property.
 He was also the landlord of Cushendall, making many improvements despite his reputation for eccentricity, and building the village's Curfew Tower, c.1817, 'as a place of confinement for idlers and rioters'.
 See more details and a photo here.

 Francis Turnly, jun., and Narcissus Batt (1766-1840) were business partners, importing wine and other alcoholic products from Holland and the Channel Islands (Turnly and Batt, merchants, 52 Ann-street) and for a time running a brewery "at the Bridge End in Ann Street", claimed to be the oldest in Belfast.
 Narcissus Batt bought Purdysburn House in 1812 and rebuilt it in 1825 in Tudor-revival style.
 He was also a founding partner in the Belfast Bank, along with David Gordon and friends!

 A sister of John and Francis, jun., married the Rev. William Batt, a son of Narcissus Batt.
 Another brother of John and Francis was Alexander Turnly (c.1775-1850), linen merchant, Ann-street.
+The eldest son, John Turnly (married to the sister of Arthur Crawford's wife), seems much less colourful by comparison with his brother Francis.

 Described on his memorial tablet as 'unostentatious and retiring', John became a neighbour of the Crawfords of Crawfordsburn when he built Rockport House in 1817.